centro/transis/README.md

 ### Model layer

-The `Basis.Object` class is the foundation of Basis, but you will likely rarely use it directly in a user interface application to define your model objects.
-Instead you will use `Basis.Model` which is a subclass of `Basis.Object` and therefore inherits its ability to define observable props.
+The `Transis.Object` class is the foundation of Transis, but you will likely rarely use it directly in a user interface application to define your model objects.
+Instead you will use `Transis.Model` which is a subclass of `Transis.Object` and therefore inherits its ability to define observable props.

-`Basis.Model` builds on `Basis.Object` by adding an identity map, typed attributes, two-way associations, a thin persistence layer, state management, change tracking, and validations.
+`Transis.Model` builds on `Transis.Object` by adding an identity map, typed attributes, two-way associations, a thin persistence layer, state management, change tracking, and validations.
 Each of these features will be explored next.

 ### Identity map

-`Basis.Model` makes use of an [identity map][identity map] to ensure that each model instance gets loaded only once into memory.
+`Transis.Model` makes use of an [identity map][identity map] to ensure that each model instance gets loaded only once into memory.
 A model instance is uniquely identified by its class and `id` prop.

 This is important for user interface applications because things can quickly get out of hand if we